 Organizations need to evolve from product information management to product experience management.
 In doing so, data and analytics leaders will unlock greater business value through their programs by connecting product information to product analytics to optimize product experiences for customers.

-This can be done by providing a common platform for critical product information (both assets and data) at key points in the product lifecycle (design, packaging, campaign development, etc.).
+This can be done by providing a common platform for critical product information (both assets and data) at key points in the product design lifecycle, packaging development process, campaign creatives development, etc.).

 Gartner recommends to “create a 360-degree view of your products by connecting rich product content and digital assets to product master data, in support of customer-centric experiences.”
 Further, “a 360-degree view brings together all trusted data about a product to enable fulfillment of specific business and channel requirements.
 The resulting product information can then be “viewed” holistically through many business contexts, whether they be strategic, operational, or analytical.
 From these holistic views, better business outcomes can be achieved.”